SuadeLabs/fire/documentation/properties/type.md

 ### financial_lease

 From the [UK Gov](https://www.gov.uk/hmrc-internal-manuals/business-leasing-manual/blm00040), a finance lease is an arrangement under which one person (the lessor) provides the money to buy an asset which is used by another (the lessee) in return for an interest charge.
 The lessor has security because they own the asset.
 The terms of the leasing arrangements aim to give the lessor an interest like turn and no more or less – however good or bad the asset proves to be for the end user.
+See also: [Wikipedia: Finance Lease](https://en.wikipedia.org/wiki/Finance_lease)

 ### education